The Pioneers (1960s–70s)

 Workshops & Learning

-- School for Poetic Computation — Beautiful community and school for poetic computing
+- School for Poetic Computation — Community and school for poetic computing

 - The Coding Train — Free online creative coding tutorials